-Over the past 30 years, Deepak Chopra has captivated the western world with his teachings about the mind-body connection, Ayurvedic medicine, and meditation.
-Growing up as the son of a prominent Indian cardiologist in New Delhi, he was not only exposed to ancient Hindu wisdom, but also western medicine philosophy.
-Chopra has been able to uniquely unite these two distinctive disciplines in a way that is appealing to individuals in every ethnic and religious demographic.
+Over the past 30 years, Deepak Chopra has captivated the Western world with his teachings about the mind-body connection, Ayurvedic medicine, and meditation.
+Growing up as the son of a prominent Indian cardiologist in New Delhi, he was not only exposed to ancient Hindu wisdom but also Western medicine philosophy.
+Chopra has been able to uniquely unite these two distinct disciplines in a way that is appealing to individuals in every ethnic and religious demographic.

 Deepak Chopra Profile:

 Focuses On: Vedic Wisdom, Ayurveda Medicine

 Deepak Chopra Overview:

 Deepak Chopra was born in New Delhi, India, in 1947 to a wealthy Indian family and would go on to follow in his father’s footsteps by becoming a world-renowned medical professional.
 Chopra initially planned on becoming a journalist but soon realized that he was better suited for working in the field of medicine.
 His Dad, Dr. Krishan Chopra, was one of the most well-respected cardiologists of his generation and, similar to Deepak, combined Western medicine with ancient Hindu wisdom to help his patients live longer and healthier lives.
 Deepak has regularly said that the wisdom his father instilled in him has largely shaped his life.

 Chopra studied internal medicine, specifically endocrinology, at the All India Institute of Medical Services.
 The highly regarded University teaches students the science of Western medicine, and after graduating in 1969, Chorpa, who had recently married his wife, Rita, moved to the United States where he planned to treat patients solely with advanced Western medical treatment options.
 He had great success early in his career and quickly rose to become the Chief of Staff at New England Memorial Hospital.